Murder of Martha Moxley: In popular culture

 The case was featured on Unsolved Mysteries on February 16, 1996, season 8 episode 11.

 The documentary TV series City Confidential covered the Martha Moxley murder in its episode titled "Greenwich: Who Killed Martha Moxley?", originally aired on October 20, 1999.

+It inspired the Law & Order Season 11 episode "Amends" which first aired on November 29, 2000.

+In 2002 there was a made for TV movie based on Fuhrman's book Murder in Greenwich, sharing the same title.
+The movie covered the Moxley murder case and Fuhrman's research while writing the book.
+Several names are changed in the movie.

 In its 2003 premiere episode, "Look Again", the TV series Cold Case depicted a fictional version based on Moxley's murder.

 The American Court TV (now TruTV) television series Mugshots featured the case in an episode titled "Michael Skakel - A Killing in Greenwich" which aired in 2003.

 In 2014, Connecticut-born rapper Apathy released a song titled "Martha Moxley (Rest in Peace)" featuring a sample from George Michael's "Careless Whisper".
 The song repeatedly, but subtly, references the event, referring to Moxley and Skakel by name.

 In September 2017, the rights to Kennedy's book Framed were optioned by FX Productions to develop a multi-part television series.

 In June 2019, Oxygen premiered a three-part documentary titled Murder and Justice: The Case of Martha Moxley, hosted by legal analyst and former prosecutor Laura Coates.

 On August 10, 2020, Crime Junkie released a podcast on the murder of Martha Moxley.

+On May 31, 2026, Morbid Podcast released an episode on the murder of Martha Moxley.